About Viewpoint Vancouver

 Carmen Mills Production Manager

 Viewpoint encourages contributions from a range of voices and perspective, that are in alignment with our subject matter and fundamental principles.
-We welcome submission inquiries, and suggestions for articles and podcast guests.
+We welcome submission inquiries, and suggestions for articles.
+We also have thoughtful commenters and curate the comments to ensure that they are respectful and are on the subject.
 We will consider unsolicited submissions but cannot guarantee that they will be published.
+There is no tolerance for bigotry or racism of any kind.
+The publisher’s decision is final.

 All comments are moderated.
 We will not publish comments that are abusive, racist, sexist, or targeting marginalized groups, or which personally target other commenters, writers, or individuals.
 For safety reasons, please do not include external links within comments.
 For more information about our comment policy click here.